Ryouh/Feats-Revisited/Feats.md

 Hardy and resilient, you gain the following benefit:

-When you roll a Hit Die to regain hit points, the minimum number of hit points you regain from the roll equals twice your Constitution modifier (minimum of 2).
+* When you roll a Hit Die to regain hit points, the minimum number of hit points you regain from the roll equals twice your Constitution modifier (minimum of 2).

 ### Environmental adaption

-Your acclimated to either cold or hot climates.
+You're acclimated to either cold or hot climates.
 You can pick this feat multiple times, each time focusing on another environment.
 You gain the following benefits:

-You gain cold or fire resistance (your choice).
+* You gain cold or fire resistance (your choice).
-When you travel through an area with your adapted climate, you have advantage on Perception, Nature and Survival checks.
+* When you travel through an area with your adapted climate, you have advantage on Perception, Nature and Survival checks.

 ### Grappler